 Advanced Range of Versatility

-Each of these characteristics secures 3D printing a spot in the future of manufacturing.
+Each of these characteristics ensures that 3D printing is the future of the manufacturing industry.
 No matter what stage of the production process you’re in, these devices work hard to keep things running as smoothly as possible.
 That’s why it’s only a matter of time until they take over the industry entirely.